Two weeks.

 What position is available

 We look at what space exists in your market and whether you can claim it.
 Is the window still open?
-What would it take?
 This is where we decide if there is a clear path forward.

 A direct answer to your leadership team